Boiler Kettling – What’s That and How Can You Stop it

 Limescale build-up is the third common reason for your boiler to make weird sounds.
 The accumulation of limescale and ‘sludge’ anywhere in the heating system is a problem that can cause various issues to the appliance and the pipework.
 Also, often that’s the reason why your radiators have cold spots.

 So, limescale build-up in pipes close to the boiler can also make it produce gurgling sounds because it obstructs the flow of water.
+A water softener installation will prevent scaling and preempt preventable damages.

 4. A faulty thermostat